OpenNTI/nti.fakestatsd/README.rst

 Unlike `perfmetrics.statsd.StatsdClient`, `~.FakeStatsDClient` simply tracks the statsd packets that would be sent.
-This information is exposed on our ``test_client`` both as the raw statsd packet, and for conveninece this information is also parsed and exposed as `~.Metric` objects.
+This information is exposed on our ``test_client`` both as the raw statsd packet, and for convenience this information is also parsed and exposed as `~.Metric` objects.
 For complete details see `~.FakeStatsDClient` and `~.Metric`.

 .. code-block:: pycon